 Yahoo Search is a legitimate search engine that exists for over 25 years.
 When chosen by desire, it offers all the basic functions of any search engine.
 However, there are certain situations when Yahoo search appears in your Chrome browser without your wish.
 In this article, I will show you how to remove Yahoo Search from Chrome if you do not want it to appear.

 What is the Yahoo Search Engine?

 Besides its 100% benevolent nature, there are cases when users uncover that Yahoo is set as their search engine by force.
-Changing it back to the one you used before does not help – it will be switched back to Yahoo almost immediately.
-Searching with such settings is likely not comfortable, because the results are different from what you expect.
-And the most unpleasant thing is that someone earns money on you with such changes.
+Changing it to the one you used does not help – it will be switched back to Yahoo almost immediately.
+Searching with such settings is likely not comfortable because the results differ from what you expect.
+And the most unpleasant thing is that someone earns money for you with such changes.

 How Does That Work?

 Seeing your search engine constantly changed to Yahoo means that you have a malicious program on your computer.
 Such programs are usually identified as browser hijackers.
 As you can guess from their name, , they take control of your web browser without your allowance.
 They can change any setting in the infected browser, including the search engine, redirect search queries, open the websites and start the browser whenever it wants.
 The crooks control all this activity and designate all changes and redirects that malware does.

 The exact form of that malware may be different.
 Most browser hijackers are tiny programs that sit deep on the disk.
 Throughout the last couple of years, they massively opted for the guise of a browser plugin.
 That makes the malware implementation much easier, and formally such plugins do not violate any rules – the user allows it to do all these nasty things during the installation.